 Is it necessary that I be ACRN or AACRN Certified before being allowed to be nominated to the board?

 No, ACRN or AACRN certification is not a requirement to hold office or to serve on the ANAC board of directors.
 However, certification as an

 ACRN or AACRN serves to enhance your professional recognition as an expert in the field of HIV/AIDS by your colleagues and those infected and affected by HIV.

-Can an LPN serve as an Officer or Board Member?
+Can an LPN serve as a board member?

-Yes, as long as the LPN is an active or disabled ANAC member in Good Standing.
+Yes, as long as the LPN is an active or partner ANAC member in good Standing.
 There are of course, specific requirements for each of the officers and board members, which are addressed in the first question of this FAQ.